Not everyone likes being scared poop-less by horror films so, in the spirit of things, I’ve compiled a list of creepy but fun films.

 The Lost Boys (1987)

 Fantasy horror at it’s craziest.
-If you happen to find you are dead or your horrible parents buy a haunted house, then you might need the help of crazy-as-a-box-of-frogs Beetlejuice – I say might.
+If you happen to find you and your partner are dead, then you might need the help of a little goth girl and one crazy (and very un-PC) Beetlejuice.

 Even though every member of this family has a line or a scene that will make you grin.
 I’d watch it solely for Wednesday Addams!